Indonesia Expat

 A witness, “Oji”, ran over to the couple’s house after he spotted the flames and helped douse the fire.
 Purnama was rushed to the Keruak Health Center, where he died from burns sustained.
 His upper body was severely charred.

-Police questioned a number of witnesses about the incident.
+Police questioned several witnesses about the incident.
 Cahyani was detained at East Lombok Regional Police Station as the police investigated the case.
 It is still unclear whether she was charged for the offence.

 Source: International Business Times